zapabob/ROCm/docs/kernel_userspace.md

-# Kernel and Userspace Compatibility
+# Kernel and User Space Compatibility